hiveot/hub/docs/TD Challenges.md

 * Current Solution: add a dataschema with single or enum constants to 'schemaDefinitions' The code generator creates the type and constants in the scope of the agent defining the thing.

-10. Would it be out of scope to use a TD to define a RPC service API?
-[Answered]
- * Answer: yes out of scope for WoT.
-Creating RPCs is a protocol implementation detail.

 11. 5.3.3.1 SecurityScheme  [Ambiguous]
 > The forth paragraph: "Security schemes generally may require additional authentication parameters, such as a password or key.
 The location of this information is indicated by the value associated with the name in, often in combination with the value associated with name."
 * Is this an example of security through obscurity?